mavlink/qgc-user-guide/en/troubleshooting/qgc_setup.md

 - **GPU Safe Mode:** QGC uses a software rasterizer for the UI (this is very slow).

-## Windows: Waiting For Vehicle Connection over WiFi {#waiting_for_connection}
+## Windows: Doesn't connect to Vehicle over WiFi {#waiting_for_connection}

-If *QGroundControl* sits forever *Waiting For Vehicle Connection* when trying to connect to the vehicle over Wifi, a possible cause is that IP traffic is being blocked by firewall software (e.g. Windows Defender, Norton, etc.).
+If *QGroundControl* sits forever (for example, *Waiting For Vehicle Connection*) when trying to connect to the vehicle over Wifi, a possible cause is that IP traffic is being blocked by firewall software (e.g. Windows Defender, Norton, etc.).

 ![Waiting for connection](../../assets/support/waiting_for_connection.jpg)

 The solution is to allow the *QGroundControl* app through the firewall.

+> **Note** It is possible to simply switch the network profile from Public to Private to allow connections, but this exposes your PC to the Network, so be careful

 If using *Windows Defender*:
 - In the **Start** bar, enter/select: *Firewall & Network Protection* (System Settings).